UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 * Add `printf("PID %d on %s ready for attach\n", getpid(), hostname);`, then `mpiexec -np 2 mpi-debug` and `gdb -p $PID` -- *Slide End* --

+### Part 4: Gprof
+* Gprof, the GNU profiler, provides a flat profile (total execution time in each function) and and the call graph, which shows who called a function (parent) and who it called (child subroutines).
+* Instrumention code is inserted with the `-pg` option at compilation.
+The `gprof` tool can be run against the executatble and output. e.g.,
+* `gcc -Wall -pg test_gprof.c test_gprof_new.c -o test_gprof`, then `gprof test_gprof gmon.out > analysis.txt`

 -- *Slide* --
 ### Part 4: PDT and TAU
 * TAU (Tuning and Analysis Utilities) is a portable profiling and tracing toolkit.